kschuetz/enhanced-iterables/README.md

 # What is it?

-*enhanced-iterables* is a Java library that is intended to be used in conjunction with [lambda](https://palatable.github.io/lambda/).
+*enhanced-iterables* is a Java library that is intended to be used in conjunction with [lambda](https://github.com/palatable/lambda).

 It provides interfaces that add some useful methods to `Iterable`s.
 Most of these methods delegate to lambda functions, and return the most specific type of `Iterable` possible.

+For more details, check out the [javadoc](https://kschuetz.github.io/enhanced-iterables/javadoc/).

 # Types